RiS3-Lab/SHiFT/README.md

 4. This is the modified linker script of the firmware with support for ASAN shadow memory.

 ### Note:
-We also provided preconfigured examples of the case studies that we presented in our paper.
+We also provided pre-configured examples of the case studies that we presented in our paper.
-Some of them requires physical external connections and might not be launched direclty.
+Some of them requires physical external connections and might not be launched directly.
-We recommend to read the comments of the source code and the details of our paper to configure the hardware accordingly.
+We recommend reading the comments of the source code and the details of our paper to configure the hardware accordingly.

-## Starting the fuzzing campaing
+## Starting the fuzzing campaign

 At this point, we assume the required software and hardware is ready to start a fuzzing campaign.
 Please check the steps in the [Getting started](#a-getting-started) before continuing.

-Before starting the fuzzing campaing, make sure that the template is flashed and ready for *execution* as described in section [Importing and compiling the cloned template](#importing-and-compiling-the-cloned-template).
-Also, verify on which tty device the workstation OS mounted the SHiFT's virtual serial port.
+Before starting the fuzzing campaign, make sure that the template is flashed and ready for *execution* as described in section [Importing and compiling the cloned template](#importing-and-compiling-the-cloned-template).
+Also, verify on which TTY device the workstation OS mounted the SHiFT's virtual serial port.
 It is worth noting that the ST-Link USB connection is a composite device that also enables a virtual serial port on the workstation.
-To identify the specific serial port used for fuzzing, we recommend to disconnect and connect the user USB connector of the development board and verify the name of the mounted serial port.
+To identify the specific serial port used for fuzzing, we recommend disconnecting and connecting the *user USB* cable of the development board and verify the name of the mounted serial port.
 We provide here [https://github.com/RiS3-Lab/SHiFT/blob/main/helpers/serialList.py] a helper script to verify the name of the mounted serial ports.
-This script and the fuzzing ssesion do not require root privileges, otherwise check the section [common prerequisites](#configuring-compiling-and-installing-common-prerequisites) for more details.
+This script and the fuzzing session do not require root privileges.
+Otherwise, check the section [common prerequisites](#configuring-compiling-and-installing-common-prerequisites) for more details.

 ### Example to verify the serial port name
 ```bash